Railway accidents in South Australia: Mount Christie, 1997

-Murrow Farm near Two Wells, 2007
+Two Wells, 2007

-At about 1135 on Monday 6 August 2007, a loaded sewage truck drove into the path of the south-bound passenger train, The Ghan (7DA8), at the Murrow Farm level crossing near Two Wells.
+On 6 August 2007, a loaded sewage truck drove into the path of the south-bound passenger train, The Ghan (7DA8), at the Murrow Farm level crossing near Two Wells.
 The driver of the truck was seriously injured and the truck was destroyed.
 The train's lead locomotive was severely damaged in the collision but the train driver was uninjured.
 Two minor injuries were recorded by passengers on the train and there was minor damage to the track.

 Emerson, 2017

-At about 10:01pm on Wednesday 6 September 2017, a Mercedes-Benz sedan drove into the path of a passenger train, an Adelaide Metro electric train (4009), at the Black Forest level crossing near Clarence Gardens.
-The driver of the vehicle was seriously injured and the Mercedes-Benz was destroyed.
+On 6 September 2017, a Mercedes-Benz sedan drove into the path of a passenger train, an Adelaide Metro electric train (4009), at the Black Forest level crossing near Clarence Gardens.
+The driver of the vehicle was seriously injured and the sedan was destroyed.
 The train's lead power car received minor damaged in the collision but the train driver was uninjured.

 Two Wells, 2018

-On 25 June 2018 at about 2:30pm, a car collided with north-bound freight train 2MP5 on the Temby Road intersection, sliding into the side of the train travelling at approximately 100 km/h.
+On 25 June 2018, a car collided with north-bound freight train 2MP5 on the Temby Road intersection, sliding into the side of the train travelling at approximately 100 km/h.
 The 55-year-old driver was treated at the scene for head lacerations and neck pain.
 The locomotive driver was uninjured.
 Minor repairs were made to the train and no track damage was reported.